 In the first 3 years of our marriage, we were only actually together for half of that due to military training and deployments.
-Our firstborn, Abigail, was born while he was in Afghanistan and he didn’t get to hold her until she was 6 months old.
+Our firstborn, Abigail, was born while he was in Afghanistan.
 When we finally were together, we went through multiple miscarriages, issues with our family and even a separation.
 During this time I gained over 100 pounds.
 I carried the weight (literally) of all my guilt, shame, hurt, pain and suffering with me wherever I went.
 God radically changed my husband and I and healed so much brokenness.
-So much so, that it brings me to my knees with gratitude for what He has done in my life.
+So much so, that it brings me to my knees with gratitude for what He has done in our life.

 I put this first for a reason.
 Carrying that shame and pain alone is too much to bear.
 You need to find someone who is trustworthy and loving to be able to talk to when you struggle.
 Getting it out in the open is a HUGE part of the healing process.
 This can even be a counselor, my counselor has been a tremendous blessing in my life.